Songkran celebrations allow tourists to experience part of the rich, ancient traditions and rituals of Thailand. Here are some simple Dos and Don’ts.

 Do Feel free to donate alms to monks

-- Say ‘Sawatdee Bpee Mai’ to the local people and watch them smile.
-It means Happy New Year in Thai
+- Say ‘Sawatdee Bpee Mai’ (watch this video to learn other useful expressions used during Songkran festival) to the local people and watch them smile.
+It means Happy New Year in Thai.

 - Watch young children and keep them close at all times.
 They could get lost in the crowd.